Patsy Ann

 Patsy Ann (October 1929 - March 1942) was a well-known bull terrier in Juneau, Alaska, celebrated for her unique role as the "Official Greeter of Juneau."
 Born in Portland, Oregon, Patsy Ann was brought to Juneau by her owners in the early 1930s.
 Soon after, she became emancipated, living freely and independently within the city for the remainder of her life.

-Despite being born deaf, Patsy Ann possessed an extraordinary ability to sense the arrival of ships at the port.
+Despite being born deaf, Patsy Ann was able to sense the arrival of ships at the port.
 Her reputation as a reliable predictor of incoming vessels quickly endeared her to the residents and visitors of Juneau alike.
-Patsy Ann would often be seen at the docks, awaiting the arrival of ships, and became a beloved figure in the local community.
+Locals reported seeing her commonly by the docks, awaiting the arrival of ships, and she slowly became a beloved figure in the local community.

 In 1934, as the city of Juneau began enforcing regulations against unlicensed dogs, there was widespread concern for Patsy Ann's well-being.
 Kenneth Corliss was appointed as the city dogcatcher, and within a day of his appointment, the Alaska Daily Empire published an article titled "Is Patsy Ann in Danger?"
 This prompted a public outcry leading to a series of discussions among city officials about her status.

 To safeguard Patsy Ann's future, the city government took steps to ensure her legal protection.
 On July 12, 1934, a dockside ceremony was held to officially recognize her unique position within the community.
-The event was timed to coincide with the anticipated arrival of the S.S.
-Prince George, to ensure Patsy Ann's attendance, as she was known to greet all arriving ships.
+The event was timed to coincide with the anticipated arrival of the SS Prince George, to ensure Patsy Ann's attendance, as she was known to greet all arriving ships.
 During the ceremony, Patsy Ann was presented with a new collar and tag, and the mayor of Juneau formally bestowed upon her the title of "Official Greeter of Juneau."